erl-ang/bootleg-bittorrent/README.md

 ```
 - 1.txt now appears in the working directory of FileApp.py

-#### test 2: Appropriate status messages should be printed at critical points of the file transfer, similar to the example provided in the specification.
+#### Appropriate status messages should be printed at critical points of the file transfer, similar to the example provided in the specification.

 - See above status messages

-#### test 3: An appropriate error message should be printed when the client tries to request a non-existent file or a file from an incorrect client
+#### An appropriate error message should be printed when the client tries to request a non-existent file or a file from an incorrect client

 - client `waa` requesting a non-existent file